 Look, we get it.
-Much like art, “cute” is a matter of taste, especially when you’re trying to rank something.
-Most everyone might agree that something is cute, but to say it’s the cutest?
-That’s a bold step.
-Especially when it comes to identifying cute dogs.
-I mean, aren’t all dogs cute?
+Much like art, "cute" is a matter of taste, especially when you're trying to rank something.
+Most everyone might agree that something is cute, but to say it's the cutest?
+That's a bold step.
+Especially when it comes to identifying the cutest dog breeds.
+I mean, aren't all dogs cute?

-But cute isn’t just in the eye of the beholder, it’s also a state of mind!
-So this list doesn’t merely highlight some of the most adorable faces in dog-dom, it’s also here to shatter your preconceptions.
+Cute is not only an adjective, but a state of mind.
+So this list doesn't merely highlight some of the most adorable faces in dog-dom, it's also here to shatter your preconceptions.
 Gone is the belief that only small dogs are cute!
-Away with notions of “cute” being solely the realm of the fluffy!
+Away with notions of "cute" being solely the realm of the fluffy!
 These dogs are here to prove that cute comes in all shapes and sizes.

 Those ears!
 If the giant, fringed, wing-shaped ears that give the papillon its name aren't enough for you, spending some time around this intelligent people-pleaser will definitely push you over the edge.
 These beautiful, delicately built dogs (under 10 pounds) have been a favorite of royalty for centuries, even accompanying Marie Antoinette as she walked to the guillotine.
 Any dog that gets picked for "last thing I see before I die" HAS to be cute!